"Next in importance to freedom and justice is popular education, without which neither freedom nor justice can be permanently maintained."

 •

-Mike, Norwalk, another addition or rationality.
-Everyone is really a Socialist like everyone really a heterogenous individual.
+Mike, Norwalk, another addition of rationality.
+Everyone, at the point of healthy self-awareness is Socialist like everyone is really heterogenous.

 -- Fredrick William Sillik, Anytown